LalaIAm/cline-novelist/memory-bank/activeContext.md

    - Research email verification system options

 ## Active Decisions and Considerations

+### Onboarding Experience & User Profile Implementation
+- Created a comprehensive multi-step onboarding flow to guide new users
+- Implemented a progressive form approach that collects information in logical stages
+- Designed genre and writing preferences selection with visual interfaces
+- Added writing style and AI assistance configuration to personalize the experience
+- Created features introduction to showcase platform capabilities
+- Implemented interactive tutorial system with step-by-step guidance
+- Developed user profile interface with multiple tabs for different aspects:
+  - Profile information management
+  - Writing statistics with activity tracking and achievements
+  - User preferences for application settings and notifications
+  - Account management with security and subscription options
+- Used a consistent visual language and interaction patterns throughout the onboarding process

 ### Novel Settings & Configuration Implementation
 - Created a comprehensive settings dashboard with four main sections: